Laurel Lamp Company: 1946–1983

 In 1946, Max Weiss came out of retirement and along with his two sons, Murray and Harold Weiss formed the Laurel Lamp Manufacturing Company.

 In April 1969, Instrument Systems Corporation, now known as Griffon, acquired Laurel for US $3.6 million.
 Harold Weiss remained as President of Laurel under the new ownership.
 By 1971, Laurel had expanded to open showrooms in New York, High Point Market North Carolina, Chicago, Dallas, Los Angeles, and San Francisco.

 In January 1979, Instrument Systems terminated Mr. Weiss’ contract and Henry Jampol was named president of Laurel.
 In 1981, Howard Wolff was president of the Laurel Lamp Company.

 Laurel’s corporate status was revoked in 1981.
 In 1983, Westwood Lighting Group purchased the remainder of Laurel’s assets before folding the brand into Westwood’s existing product line.

 Laurel designs and designers

 Many of Laurel’s designs were original concepts created in-house by co-founder and president Harold Weiss, American sculptor Richard “Dick” Barr and other staff designers.

-Notably in 1971, Laurel collaborated with the Venetian glass manufacturer, The House of Salviati in Murano, to create Venetian glass sculptural lamps.
+Notably, in 1971, Laurel collaborated with the House of Salviati, a Murano glass manufacturer founded by Antonio Salviati, to create Venetian glass sculptural lamps.
 In 1977, the company partnered with French designer Pierre Cardin to produce a lighting collection as part of Cardin's entry into the American furnishing industry.